Photo by Gail Bingham

 The Big Meow is a story of hope, disappointment, courage and the need for belonging.
 These simple themes are part of every neighborhood, but in this wonderful tale told through the experiences of Little Cat, a potential weakness is a unique strength.

 Complete Dogness is inspired by an adorable family pet with bad habits but with the willingness to learn new tricks.
+A delightful yet mischievous little doggy eats a delicious wool sweater or a whole block of cheese in no time.
+The performance incorporates spoken word, movement, music and kinetic imaging and animation.

 Dance for Older Adults